 Image Sources and Standardization

-Images can be drawn from on-line image databases such as the Plants Database (PLANTS Web Development Team 2006), CalPhotos: Plants (Biodiversity Sciences Technology Group 1995-2008), Morphbank (Morphbank Team 2004-2008), or Steve Baskauf’s BioImages site (Baskauf 2003-2009).
+Images can be drawn from on-line image databases such as the USDA Plants Database, CalPhotos: Plants (Biodiversity Sciences Technology Group 1995-2008), Morphbank (Morphbank Team 2004-2008), or Steve Baskauf’s BioImages site (Baskauf 2003-2009).
 The plant images on this last site are standardized, making them ideal for use in this type of project.
 For example, when leaf margins are shown in a separate image, the lower surface of a second leaf is visible in the background and the major veins of this leaf are visible.
 Baskauf’s images of woody plants were used to create Woody Plants of the Southeastern United States: A Field Course on CD (Kirchoff 2008).

 Within the program, a taxonomic mage database is linked to plant image files so that taxa can be selected for study at the family, genus or species level, and learned by scientific or common name.
 Inclusion of information on the part represented in each photograph would allow taxa to be learned based on a restricted set of characters.